 |VG10 and VG1||59-60||$$ ($100-200)|

-First of all, it is very comfortable to use.
-The one I use (Gyuto 23cm) has lovely weight and easy grip that makes my prep really easy.
-The sharpness exceeds my VG10 Damascus Gyuto and it’s got ultimate sharpness after using a #12000 whetstone.
+First of all, it’s very comfortable to use.
+The Gyuto 23cm has a lovely weight and easy grip that makes prep easy.
+The sharpness exceeds the VG10 Damascus Gyuto, and it has ultimate sharpness after using a #12000 whetstone.
 This level of sharpness isn’t possible with VG10 steel, but can be achieved with Ginsanko (silver-3 steel).

 According to the specifications of Ginsanko, it contains Carbon 1.05%, chromium 13% and manganese 0.8%, with a Rockwell Hardness of 59-62HRC.
 Ginsan knives have a very similar hardness and sharpness to carbon steel knives and are among the best stainless knives we’ve used!
 In fact, Ginsan knives are widely used by professional Japanese cuisine chefs in Japan.
 If you’re looking for sharpness in a stainless chef’s knife, this is absolutely the best choice.

 (1) Forge welding